 Paula Cizmar is a playwright whose work often combines poetry and politics.
 Her plays have been produced at Portland Stage, San Diego Rep, Playwrights Arena @LATC, and many others.
 Plays include January, The Chisera, Still Life with Parrot & Monkey, Street Stories, and Goat Springs Eternal, an adaptation of a 17th-century Lope de Vega play.
 Her many honors include an NEA fellowship and a TCG/Mellon Foundation On the Road grant.
 She is one of the writers of the documentary play Seven, which has been translated into 20+ languages and has been produced all over the world.

-Paula J. Sanders-Nelson has been writing for stage and screen for over a decade.
+Paula J. Sanders-Nelson has been writing for stage and screen for almost two deccades.
 After graduating from the University of Texas @ Arlington, she entered the Art Institute of Dallas where she studied video/film production.
 By simple chance, she took a step into the world of theater, penning her first short play for the Teco New Playwright Competition, finally winning the New Playwright Competition in 2009.
 Paula is a seasoned educator and received her Master’s in Education in 2010.
-She has also epublished her first romance novel The Supper Models and Schniction, a hybrid collections of creative non-fiction, works as a freelance writer for various online publications, co-written several online TV series and is a contributing founder of Blaque Artists Collective theatrical group.
-In 2014, her short play “Conversations with God” was produced by the Sur-Ryl Entertainment in An Evening of Shorts-Theater Festival at the Underground Theater in Los Angeles, CA. Most recently, her one-act play “A Shift in Relativity” was also featured in the WaterTower Theater Out of the Loop Festival in Dallas, Texas.
+She has also epublished her work and is a freelance writer for various online publications, co-written several online TV series.
+In 2014, her short play “Conversations with God” was produced by the Sur-Ryl Entertainment in An Evening of Shorts-Theater Festival at the Underground Theater in Los Angeles, CA. Her one-act play “A Shift in Relativity” was also featured in the WaterTower Theater Out of the Loop Festival in Dallas, Texas.
 Most recently, two of her short plays have been produced in Rover DramaWerks “Women 365 Play Festival” including: “Twas Mercy Brought me…” about Philis Wheatly and “Curtain Rods” focusing on Marina Oswald (wife of Lee Harvey Oswald).

 Penny Jackson I am an award winning playwright and novelist who lives in New York City.
 Plays include SAFE, (Best New Play at The Planet Connections Theater Festival) I KNOW WHAT BOYS LIKE, (Best Indie Theater Play of 2013) and BITTEN, (only American Finalist for The Kenneth Branagh award) and BEFORE, (winner of The GunPlay Competition, University of Illinois.)
 My plays have been produced in Edinburgh, Dublin, Chicago, Seattle and Minneapolis, and are published by New Stage Press and Indietheaternow.com.
 My novel, Becoming The Butlers and my short story collection, L.A.
 Child, are available on Amazon.com.